Hobgoblin (Marvel Comics): Roderick Kingsley

-Roderick Kingsley hires Itsy Bitsy to take out Rhino, who gives Rhino drugs that drive him berserk.
-Spider-Man is given the same drugs, but manages to overcome the hallucinations caused by them.
-He webs up Itsy Bitsy and then goes after Hobgoblin.
-Hobgoblin attacks Rand Enterprises and targets Brian Nehring and Maira Osmani-Milton.
-Before Hobgoblin can take them out, Spider-Man arrives and webs up Hobgoblin's flight pack.
-Hobgoblin removes it and runs after Brian and Maira.
-As Spider-Man fights Hobgoblin, Brian throws a mushroom whose spores cause Hobgoblin to hallucinate being swarmed by spiders, causing him to flee.

-Outside the courthouse, Roderick Kingsley was with his lawyer at a press conference as his lawyer states that he showed up as a courtesy.
-The prosecutors dropped the charges against him in the cola-tampering case and plan to find the people who accused his client.
-Norman Osborn was present and privately congratulated Kingsley on getting acquitted.
-Before leaving, Kingsley states to Osborn that he lost his edge when he stopped being Green Goblin and denied sending an assassin after him stating that he would've done it himself.
-This was witnessed by a mysterious hooded person who tells his people that they have a new ally to their cause.
-Kingsley later meets with these people who are shown to have grievances with Osborn.

 Lefty Donovan

-Arnold Samuel "Lefty" Donovan was a petty thug until he was exposed to the Goblin formula, disfiguring Donovan's face and granting superhuman abilities.
+Arnold Samuel "Lefty" Donovan was a petty thug until he was exposed to the Goblin formula, disfiguring his face and granting him superhuman abilities.
 Donovan is taken to a hospital.
 Brainwashed by the Winkler Device, Donovan eventually escapes the hospital and follows preprogrammed instructions to go to a hidden cache of Goblin weapons and dress up as the Hobgoblin.
 Donovan attacks New York City but Spider-Man confronts and unmasks him.
-Spider-Man recognizes Lefty.
-As Donovan shakes off some of his programing and starts talking, Kingsley programs the Goblin glider to crash into the side of a building, killing Lefty on impact.
+Spider-Man recognizes Donovan.
+As Donovan shakes off some of his programming and starts talking, Kingsley programs the Goblin glider to crash into the side of a building, killing Donovan on impact.